You can use the Wavefront Usage integration dashboards to:

 If you have an AWS integration and are ingesting AWS CloudWatch, CloudTrail, and API Metrics+ metrics into Wavefront, this section monitors the count of CloudWatch requests, API requests, the point rate, and events coming in from your integration.

-The available metrics are:
+The available metrics for the AWS integration are:

-~externalservices.cloudwatch.api-requests- number of CloudWatch API requests
+~externalservices.cloudwatch.api-requests- number of CloudWatch API requests.

-~externalservices.cloudwatch.points- number of CloudWatch metrics returned
+~externalservices.cloudwatch.points- number of CloudWatch metrics returned.

-~externalservices.ec2.points- number of AWS Metrics+ metrics returned
+~externalservices.ec2.points- number of AWS Metrics+ metrics returned.

-~externalservices.cloudtrail.events- number of CloudTrail events returned
+~externalservices.cloudtrail.events- number of CloudTrail events returned.

-~externalservices.cloudwatch-cycle-timer- time in milliseconds CloudWatch requests take to complete
+~externalservices.cloudwatch-cycle-timer- time in milliseconds CloudWatch requests take to complete.

 Ingest Rate by Source

 This section gives insight into the shape of your data.
 It shows the total number of sources reporting.
 It also monitors the rate of metrics creation and breaks it down by source.